 The GoPro Quik app (opens in new tab) makes it easy to produce slick-looking auto-generated highlight videos, and also works well as a decent content feed.
 And so it's great that a GoPro Subscription comes with unlimited cloud storage in Quik.

 Quik is hardware-agnostic, so you don’t actually have to own a GoPro camera or subscribe to GoPro’s service.
-You could, for example, use it for videos taken on your smartphone as well as your GoPro or any other footage transferred to your phone from another action camera, mirrorless camera (opens in new tab) or DSLR camera (opens in new tab).
-It’s all stored in Quik’s mural feature (opens in new tab), a kind of ‘best of’ area that’s backed-up to the cloud automatically at full capture resolution.
+You could, for example, use it for videos taken on your smartphone (opens in new tab) as well as your GoPro or any other footage transferred to your phone from another action camera, mirrorless camera (opens in new tab), or DSLR camera (opens in new tab).
+It’s all stored in Quik's ural feature (opens in new tab), a kind of ‘best of’ area that’s backed up to the cloud automatically at full capture resolution.

-A standalone subscription to Quik costs US$9.99/£9.99 per year or US$1.99/£1.99 per month, largely for the 25 filters and 18 royalty-free music tracks, but also for a suite of editing tools as well as tools for slo-mo, fast and freeze.
-As a GoPro subscriber you'll get everything for free, though you will have to log back into your account to access content on the cloud.
+A standalone subscription to Quik costs US$9.99/£9.49 per year or US$1.99/£1.79 per month, largely for the 25 filters and 18 royalty-free music tracks, but also for a suite of editing tools as well as tools for slo-mo, fast and freeze.
+As a GoPro subscriber, you'll get everything for free, though you will have to log back into your account to access content on the cloud.

 GoPro subscription benefits #5: discounts(opens in new tab)

-With a GoPro Subscription, you can get "up to" 50% off some (but not all) mods, mounts, cases, batteries and lifestyle gear sold via GoPro.com.
-The full list is here (opens in new tab), but as a rule of thumb, the full 50% discounts apply largely to protective housings and roll cages, replacement parts like doors, fingers and lens caps, and mounts, such as a Hand & Wrist Strap, Suction Cup and Surfboard Mounts.
+With a GoPro Subscription, you can get "up to" 50% off some (but not all) mods, mounts, cases, batteries, and lifestyle gear sold via GoPro.com (opens in new tab).
+The full list is here (opens in new tab), but as a rule of thumb, the full 50% discounts apply largely to protective housings and roll cages, replacement parts like doors, fingers, and lens caps, and mounts, such as a Hand & Wrist Strap, Suction Cup and Surfboard Mounts.
+Spare batteries carry a 20% discount, as do bags and cases.

-Meanwhile lifestyle products, such as the new Mezcal floating sunglasses, Weekender 30-litre backpack and all clothing, are offered at a 30% discount.
+Meanwhile, lifestyle products, such as GoPro's Mezcal floating sunglasses, Weekender 30-litre backpack, and all clothing, are offered at a 20% discount.
 You can get discounts on a maximum of 10 items per subscription anniversary year.

-Of course, the highlight discount you can get with a GoPro Subscription is the one you'll get on a GoPro itself.
-The good news here is that it actually applies to up to three new GoPro cameras per year.
+Of course, the most significant discount you can get with a GoPro Subscription is the one you'll get on a new GoPro camera.
+The good news here is that it actually applies to up to three new GoPro cameras per year – current models come with a $100 discount for members if bought directly from GoPro.

 GoPro Subscription: verdict

-A GoPro Subscription and the Quik app together is an ecosystem designed to take away a few pain-points of owning and heavily using a GoPro, specifically through no-fuss replacements and cloud storage for all of your videos.
+A GoPro Subscription and the Quik app together are an ecosystem designed to take away a few pain points of owning and heavily using a GoPro, specifically through no-fuss replacements and cloud storage for all of your videos.
 And if you're buying a new GoPro, then a GoPro subscription is a no-brainer; well, at least in the first year, when it will actually save you money.

 Whether you should renew it after the first year really depends on how much you use its other features.
 The important thing is to put the date for renewal in your calendar right away, so you don't forget to cancel if you decide to do so!